aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

 ## Analyses to consider (including items from Kent Reed's turkey mRNA analyses and Jocelyn Cuthbert's bovine miRNA analysis):

-  * Panther overrepresentation tests.
-Shows GO processes that are enriched (number of DE genes divided by number of expected DE genes).
-We can't do this directly for miRNAs but could do it for the genes the miRNAs/families have known interactions with in other organisms?
-  * Jocelyn used metascape and DAVID (Database for Annotation, Visualization, and Integrated Discovery) to analyze over/under represented GO terms, KEGG pathways, and Reactome pathways.
   * Table of mean quality-trimmed miRNA-seq read counts for all miRNAs.
 Highlight those below the cutoff for the presence/absence venns
   * Plot of reads and quality-filtered reads per sample.
 Barplot means by type-treatment and include error bars for ranges.
   * We know the mRNAs expressed in wild and domestic turkey livers and we know the miRNAs.
 We can predict miRNA-mRNA interactions.
 How can we visualize these interactions?
 Jocelyn used MirNET networks to do this?
   * quality-filtering info.
 Distribution of read lengths.
 Proportions filtered at various steps.
 Jocelyn shows proportions of the longer reads that fell into various categories, but we aren't currently doing anything with reads that weren't processed as miRNAs.
   * What proportion of reads mapped to something that we decided was a precursor miRNA?
 What proportion of predicted turkey miRNAs were present in our data?
   * What miRNAs can be assigned to known miRNA families?
 How many are novel?
+  * How do the miRNAs (and especially the differentially expressed miRNAs) relate to miRNAs in other taxa?
+Blast against miRBase miRNAs
+  * What mRNA interactions are known for the expressed miRNAs in other taxa and what processes are those mRNAs involved in?
+Jocelyn used metascape and DAVID (Database for Annotation, Visualization, and Integrated Discovery) to analyze over/under represented GO terms, KEGG pathways, and Reactome pathways for genes that are predicted targets of DE miRNAs.
   * Where in the genome do the miRNAs map?
-  * How do the differentially expressed miRNAs relate to miRNAs in other taxa?
-  * What mRNA interactions are known for the expressed miRNAs in other taxa and what processes are those mRNAs involved in?
-  * How are the differentially expressed miRNAs distributed in the genome?
+How are the differentially expressed miRNAs distributed in the genome?
 Are they randomly distributed or clustered on particular chromosomes?
+Are they located in intergenic regions?
+Introns?
+Exons?
   * What are the most highly expressed miRNAs?
 Are they the same in each type-treatment?
 What processes are they associated with in other taxa?
   * Distribution of readcounts by miRNA (or histogram of read counts?)